-Mr. Bryan added, now the only people that I've - that really a pushback of the exploration community at this point, but you know, I think if we talk to them and then they might understand.
+Mr. Bryan added, now the only people that I've - that really have a pushback are the exploration community at this point, but you know, I think if we talk to them and then they might understand.

 Chairman DeLong asked for additional questions.
 There were none.